So, you want to be a lean, mean, marketing machine.

 There’s some low-level (or, if you’re really unlucky, high-level and vocal) discontent between your marketing and sales teams.
 Meanwhile, you start to feel a distinct chill from the growing void in your pipeline.

-It’ll only take the loss of one major contract to plunge you in deep trouble.
+It’ll only take the loss of one major contract to plunge you into deep trouble.

 How do you resolve this?
 Not just for once, with a single, ‘neck off the line’ sale – but for all time, with a steady flow of quality leads?

 Lean manufacturing focuses on minimising waste while maximising productivity – and its five principles can be applied to your marketing, too.

 Lean methodology is underlined by the notion that if it doesn’t add value, you should probably scrap it.

 In manufacturing, you can expect this to improve efficiency and reduce material costs, which in turn will make you more competitive.

 Apply the methodology to your marketing and – lo and behold – you obtain many of the same results.